-We need to understand that most of this comes down to the age old saying, “we saw the deer when we least expected it”.
-Those moments, no matter what part of the country we are in, hold one important and fundamental fact.
-This is when we behave least like hunters and more like the “everyday” citizen.
-It is when we are closest to our vehicles, talking to our hunting companions on our way out, and just plain not being hunters.
+Most of this comes down to the age old saying, “We saw the deer when we least expected it.”
+A moment like that reveals an important fact regardless of what part of the country you’re in.
+We are most likely to see deer when we behave the least like hunters and the most like everyday citizens.
+It could be when we are closest to our vehicles, talking to our companions on our way out, or just plain not being hunters.